ku-nlp/ja-vicuna-qa-benchmark/README.md

 # Japanese Vicuna QA Benchmark

+This repository contains code for Japanese Vicuna QA Benchmark, described by the paper: [Rapidly Developing High-quality Instruction Data and Evaluation Benchmark for Large Language Models with Minimal Human Effort: A Case Study on Japanese](https://arxiv.org/pdf/2010.12812.pdf).

 We released Japanese Vicuna QA Benchmark for measuring comprehensive capabilities of Japanese LLMs, which consists of 80 diverse questions in 10 categories (generic, coding, roleplay, writing, etc.)
 You can leverage this package to evaluate the answers of your Japanese LLM models in a reference-free manner with LLM-as-a-judge.
 To automate the evaluation process, we prompt strong LLMs like GPT-4 to act as judges and assess the quality of the models' responses.